 Before joining a group individuals will complete an initial assessment with a Mind BLMK Peer Support Worker.
 The assessment will ensure that the group offers appropriate support to meet their individual needs.

-Group members will be expected to agree to the principles of the group behaviour agreement prior to joining in.
+Group members will be expected to agree to the Community Principles prior to joining in.

 Each group member will be expected to develop their own Resource Support and Safety Plan (RSSP).
 The plan will act as a tool to support individuals during and outside of the group setting.
 The Peer Support Worker will help individuals to complete the plans and members will be encouraged to support one another to add to the plan during sessions.

-Groups will meet on a fortnightly basis, either face to face or via Zoom, and will last for 1.5 hours.*
+Groups meet on a fortnightly basis, either face to face at Queensway Clinic in Bletchley or via Zoom, and last for 1.5 hours.*